Open Evening For Children Due to Start School in September 2024 - Tuesday 7th November 2023 - 4pm - 5.30pm

 Please contact the school for details of the priority admissions area.

 Unsuccessful applicants will be placed on a waiting list.
 The waiting list will be ordered in accordance with the oversubscription criteria set out above.
 This means that the time that a child was added to the list will have no bearing on their position in the list and once on the list a child may move up or down the list as other children are added or removed.
-Waiting lists will be maintained for the duration of the Early Years Foundation Stage year and any mid-year admissions will be in line with the criteria above.
+Waiting lists will be maintained for the duration of one year and any mid-year admissions will be in line with the criteria above.

 Appeals Against Admission Decisions